Nandagiri

 Nandagiri is the name of several places in India.
 It is a village in Telangana, a suburb of Hyderabad.

 Village

-The village Nandagiri is in Pegadapalle mandal in Jagityal district of Telanagna state.
+The village Nandagiri is in Jagtial district of Telangana state.
 It has three temples nearby.

 The distance between Karimnagar and Nandagiri nearly 35 km.
-7 km from Pegadapalle.
+28 km from Jagtial.

 Agriculture is the major occupation in this village, and although Kakatiya canal is flowing through the village, it only irrigates 5 to 6 percent of the lands.

 The total population of the village stands at around 3,000 people (2011 census).
 In the 2014 elections, 1,700 voters used their vote.
 This village comes under DHARMAPURI(MLA) & PEDDAPALLI(MP) consistencies.

 Nandagiri Veerabhadra temple is a famous temple in this village.
 Every year during Ekadashi they conduct celebrations in this temple.